 The shift is most obvious in retail (3).
 Whilst many retailers bemoaned the health crisis and gobbled up the Government grants, this merely diverted attention from their inability to anticipate and position themselves to compete in a digital world.

-Retail reluctance to face the consequences of a shifting market
+Identify or face the consequences of shifting markets

 Consequences flow from the inflexibility of Marks and Spencer, to the ubiquity of Tesco, to the profit squeezing of fund-owned brands such as Boots and Debenhams.
 Also the fall from grace of wheeler dealers who grew fat on the glories of pre-existing brands.
 All of course were further compromised by greedy local government making it difficult and costly to visit any high street.